 Functional Skills Qualifications (FSQ) outcomes

+This interactive visualisation shows data on reformed Functional Skills Qualifications (FSQs) in English and maths at Level 1 and Level 2 taken by students in England.
 Use the tabs to show FSQ English or FSQ maths.
 Use the selections to show data for each qualification level and different student age groups.

 FSQ English includes a third assessment not displayed here: Speaking, Listening and Communicating.
 No accurate data on this assessment is currently available.
 Please see the Questions & Answers tab for more information.